 Other women nominated for country music awards this year include Shania Twain, Grace Potter, Lauren Alaina, Kellie Pickler and Martina McBride.
 McBride and Twain have won many awards for country love songs over the years.
 Working legends Reba McEntire, LeAnn Rimes, Faith Hill and Alison Kraus were absent from the event, but all are currently writing, recording or touring.

-While the Breakthrough Video of the Year went to Scotty McCreery, it's safe to say as one of the genre's youngest artists he will have to be on his toes if he plans on overshadowing today's hottest female country music singers at CMA awards show in November.
+While the Breakthrough Video of the Year went to Scotty McCreery, it's safe to say as one of the genre's youngest song writer he will have to be on his toes if he plans on overshadowing today's hottest female country music singers at CMA awards show in November.
 McCreery won the video award for a song appropriately titled "The Trouble with Girls."